 The chartered mission of Constable Hall contains the provision to “memorialize those persons of Lewis County who fought to preserve our country as a free and united nation”.
 The sense of service runs deeply within the Constable family.
 The last Constable Hall owner, John P. Constable Jr., served in World War II.
 Some of his children and grandchildren have also served.

-In 2022, we will be working on the Memorial Grove – located to the left of the driveway as you approach Constable Hall.
+In 2022, we constructed a Memorial Grove – located to the left of the driveway as you approach Constable Hall.
 Enjoy a leisurely walk through the woods and enjoy the beautiful view.

 In 2021 we hosted an Veteran’s Appreciation Day on August 8.

 Unfortunately, no events were held in 2020 – the COVID year.

 In 2019, we highlighted the service of the Third Battalion of Black River Artillery during the Civil War.
 It formed the companies I, K, L, and M of the 5th NY Heavy Artillery.
 The battalion served between September 1862 and June 1865.
 Articles were on display at the Hall.